1medium( 170g/ .60z) brown onionfinely chopped. Yields 1¼ cups

 To Make The Filling

-Heat a tablespoon of olive oil in a large saute pan over medium heat.Add the chopped onion and cook until translucent and springy about 10 minutes.
+Heat one tablespoon of olive oil in a large saute pan over medium heat.Add the chopped onion and cook until translucent and springy about 10 minutes.
 Add the mushrooms and one tablespoon of butter and cook for another 5 minutes or until the mushrooms release their juices.
 Now add the thyme, rosemary, garlic, salt and pepper and cook for about 2 minutes.

 In a small jug mix the hot water and one teaspoon of vegetable bouillon.
 You can use half a stock cube if you prefer.Add the lentils and the chestnuts to the mushrooms then stir in the vegetable stock and the red currant jelly.
 Cook over a low to medium heat until the juices evaporate.Once the juices have evaporated stir in the breadcrumbs.
 Check the seasoning now.
 You may need to add more salt depending on the stock you use.Set the filling aside to cool.